SonderJ/VPC_gen2_test/README.md

     `ibmcloud plugin install vpc-infrastructure`

 3. Babysteps to get started with the CLI
-   All CLI commands to deal with VPCs in IBM Cloud start with `ibmcloud is` (infrastructure service) ... so the most important command for you in the beginning will be `ibmcloud is --help` :grinning:
+   All CLI commands to deal with VPCs in IBM Cloud start with `ibmcloud is` (is = infrastructure service)

+   So the most important command for you in the beginning will be `ibmcloud is --help`

+   ... end of baby steps guide :grinning:

 3. Create your ssh-key pair